wayne-xyz/dualsense-rpi-demo/README.md

 Demos for Dualsense controller and Raspberry Pi 3B+ And for windows

+## TODO
+- Lantency of the touchpad
+- ACC y when stable is more than 8000

 ## Sep-11 2024
 - Using pydualsense to test communication with the controller and perform basic actions
 - Added pi-prep.sh to check if all prerequisites are met